 The Foreign and Commonwealth Office has updated its travel advice to recommend that pregnant women postpone non-essential travel to countries affected by the mosquito-borne Zika virus.
 The Foreign Office also continues to advise people, particularly if they’re pregnant or planning to become pregnant, to refer to the advice of the National Travel Health Network and Centre (NaTHNaC).

-Customers due to travel to Aruba, Barbados, Bonaire, Cape Verde, Cayman Islands, Colombia, Costa Rica, Cuba, Curacao, the Dominican Republic, Florida, Grenada, Guadeloupe, Honduras, Jamaica, Martinique, Mexico, Panama, Thailand, St Lucia, St Maarten and St Vincent and the Grenadines who would like to amend to an alternative holiday offered by Thomson and First Choice, and have a doctor’s note in line with the advice issued by NaTHNaC, can do so without incurring an amendment fee.
+Customers due to travel to Aruba, Barbados, Bonaire, Cape Verde, Cayman Islands, Colombia, Costa Rica, Cuba, Curacao, the Dominican Republic, Florida, Grenada, Guadeloupe, Honduras, Jamaica, Martinique, Mexico, Panama, Thailand, St Kitts and Nevis, St Lucia, St Maarten and St Vincent and the Grenadines who would like to amend to an alternative holiday offered by Thomson and First Choice, and have a doctor’s note in line with the advice issued by NaTHNaC, can do so without incurring an amendment fee.

 Once we have been notified that a customer has a doctor’s note, they have a month to book an alternative holiday to any Thomson or First Choice destination currently on sale.
 If the alternative holiday is cheaper than the original holiday, we will refund the difference – if it is more expensive the difference must be covered by the customer.